-Stamped parts often need costly post-processing, and as expensive steel tooling is used to produce the parts, it is not viable for short runs.
-In addition, when processing hard metals, tool wear is an issue, with expensive and time-consuming refurbishment often necessary.
+Stamped parts often need costly post-processing and as expensive steel tooling is used to produce the parts it is not viable for short runs.
+In addition, when processing hard metals, tool wear is an issue with expensive and time-consuming refurbishment often necessary.

 Unique features at no additional cost

 Precision Micro can control etch cusp, and by doing so introduce a range of profiles allowing the manufacture of sharp cutting edges, such as those used in medical blades, or conical openings, such as those used to direct fluid flow in filtration meshes.

-Low-cost tooling and design iterations
+Low-cost set-up and design modifications

-One major factor that allows for this is the use of digital tooling, which is inexpensive to produce, and therefore inexpensive to change even up to a few minutes before manufacturing commences.
+One major factor that allows for this is the use of digital tooling, which is inexpensive to produce and therefore inexpensive to change even up to a few minutes before manufacturing commences.

-With photo etching, you pay by the sheet, not by the part, which means components with different geometries can be processed at the same time from a single tool.
+With chemical etching, you pay by the sheet, not by the part, which means components with different geometries can be processed at the same time from a single tool.
 This ability to produce many part types in one production run is the key to the enormous cost savings inherent in the process.

-Photo etching can be applied to virtually any metal type, including those soft, hard or brittle.
+Chemical etching can be applied to virtually any metal type, including those soft, hard or brittle.
 Aluminium is renowned for being difficult to stamp due to its soft nature, and laser cut due to its reflectively.
 Equally, titanium’s hardness can prove challenging.

 Precision Micro has developed propriety processes for both of these specialist materials and is one of the few etching companies in the world with a dedicated, production titanium etching capability.